 Our school strives to provide a contemporary education with strong traditions built over the school’s 161 year history.
 Our widely recognised academic achievement is upheld with pride by our dedicated and highly qualified staff with the support and collaboration of our families.

-The ongoing commitment to provide a high quality balanced education has seen recent expansion of the Arts and Languages program to compliment the traditional academics of English, Maths, Science and Humanities.
-Our Arts program provides for Music and Performing Arts with extra curricula in music tuition and drama groups.
-Our Languages program expanded in 2017 with the addition of Arabic and Chinese to the existing Hindi and Japanese.
+The ongoing commitment to provide a high quality balanced education has seen recent expansion of the arts and languages program to compliment the traditional academics of English, mathematics, science and humanities.
+Our arts program provides for music and performing arts with extra curricula opportunities in music tuition.
+Our languages program includes Japanese and first language maintenance of Nepali and Hindi.

-Our Physical Education program will continue to be recognised as excellent with recent awards as a Premiers Be Active Top Performing School and Auskick Ambassador.
+Our physical education program continues to be recognised as excellent with recent awards as a Premiers Be Active Top Performing School and Auskick Ambassador.

-The school neighbourhood is a harmonious community who recognise and appreciate the shared values of culturally and linguistically diverse families with our multi-generational families.
+The school neighbourhood is a harmonious community who recognise and appreciate the shared values of culturally and linguistically diverse families.
 This unity is reflected in the commitment to support their children to achieve, share and contribute to school life.

-The Leadership Team consists of the Principal, Deputy Principal and Leader of Engagement and Wellbeing.
+The Leadership Team consists of the Principal, Deputy Principal and Senior Leader, Wellbeing for Learning.

 The Principal provides overall leadership of the school.

 The Deputy Principal provides leadership specifically in the teaching and learning design and development and acting on behalf of the Principal.

 The Senior Leader, Wellbeing for Learning provides a support service to parents, carers and students along with assistance to teachers in the development of learning and wellbeing programs, especially for students with learning difficulties and social emotional needs.